teena0401/Accenture-North-America/README.md

 Furthermore soccer is an interesting category because there is the European championships being played very soon.
 This presents a huge opportunity for you to differentiate your platform and to run specific content or events linked to this global spectacle.

 ### 4.2 ```

 <img src="https://imgur.com/SwvxGxi.png">
-From our analysis you can see that the top 5 most popular categories of posts were food, culture, soccer, cooking and animals in descending order.
+-From our analysis you can see that the top 5 most popular categories of posts were **food**, **culture**, **soccer**, **cooking** and **animals** in descending order.
-Food had an aggregate popularity score of almost 76000.
+-Food had an aggregate popularity score of almost 76000.
 It is very interesting to see both food and cooking within the top 5, it really shows what people enjoy consuming as content.
-But also interesting to see culture too.
+-But also interesting to see culture too.
 Clearly users favor "real-life" content on this platform.
-Furthermore soccer is an interesting category because there is the European championships being played very soon.
-This presents a huge opportunity for you to differentiate your platform and to run specific content or events linked to this global spectacle.
+-Furthermore soccer is an interesting category because there is the European championships being played very soon.
+-This presents a huge opportunity for you to differentiate your platform and to run specific content or events linked to this global spectacle.

 <img src= "https://imgur.com/W0YSZPq.png">
 So to summarize: